One person is great at plot and their writing partner specializes in prose. Why don’t those literary geniuses team up and write the best book ever?

 You know those mid-afternoon thoughts that pop unbidden into your brain?
 This is an actual thought I thought.
 Then I chewed it over some more, it makes sense why there hasn’t been a Stephen King-Kazuo Ishiguro mashup yet.
 They have different styles, different audiences, different goals.
 The final manuscript would likely be a disjointed story following characters with unclear motives and all wrapped up with a terrible ending.

 Integrated marketing is a channel-agnostic approach that prioritizes business outcomes and then creates a multichannel approach to achieve them.
 A truly integrated strategy that unites your various teams — public relations, social media, creative, content, paid media — is the best way to reach your audience wherever they are.
-There are more platforms than ever, and your potential new customers are scattered across all of them.
+There are more platforms than ever for digital marketing, and your potential new customers are scattered across all of them.
 Multichannel marketing is valuable because you can reach your target audience with one coordinated effort that simultaneously solidifies your brand and achieves your marketing goals.

-1. Identify Your Why
+1. Identify Your Why For Integrated Marketing Campaigns

 The first step before embarking on a new marketing path is not to pinpoint what you’re trying to do, but WHY you’re trying to do it.
 It’s imperative to have a rock-solid reason why you’re investing the time and resources into a large-scale marketing and advertising effort.
 Are you raising awareness of a new product or service?
 Do you want to reach a new target audience?
 Drive a new company narrative?
 Only once you’ve decided on your WHY can you then start planning your desired outcomes and strategizing the route that’ll lead you to success.